awesomericky/complex-env-navigation/README.md

 To quit running the demo, click 'Ctrl + c' to call pdb.
 Then click 'q'.

 # Extra notes
+* **This repository is not maintained anymore.** If you have a question, send an email to awesomericky@kaist.ac.kr.
+* We don't take questions regarding installation.
+If you install the dependencies successfully, you can easily run this.
+* For the codes in rsc/, ANYbotics' license is applied.
+MIT license otherwise.
 * More details of the provided velocity command tracking controller for quadruped robots in flat terrain can be found in this [paper](https://arxiv.org/abs/1901.08652) and [repository](https://github.com/awesomericky/velocity-command-tracking-controller-for-quadruped-robot).

 # Cite